Our approach to Japanese/Italian translation

 Our Japanese-Italian translation experience

-Drawing on our multidisciplinary experiences in the high-tech industry, in 1997 we began offering translations in an array of domains, and over the years since then we have translated millions of words/characters.
+Drawing on our multidisciplinary experiences in the high-tech industry, in 1997 we began offering translations in an array of domains, and over the years we have translated millions of words/characters.

 As a general rule, we do not translate librettos, song lyrics, poetry, religious texts, or highly specialized texts in the fields of chemistry, biology, or medicine.